vidarlo/wp-tournament-registration/readme.txt

 * `tournament_id` (required).
 * `all` if set to any value the list shows all enries, otherwise the ones with a checked `approved` flag only.
-* `backlink` adds a backlink to the plugin\'s project page if set to any value.
+* `backlink` adds a backlink to the plugin's project page if set to any value.
 * `class` adds a space separated list of custom CSS classes to the form.
 * `css` adds a style attribute with custom CSS to the form.
 * `id` adds a custom CSS id to the list.